Luftare/shadow/README.md

 - two guns can be equipped and selected from
 - opponents rotate to their facing
 - nickname is stored accross sessions in local storage
+- create larger map with relevant content

 ## Maybe?

 - audio source direction will change pan
 - settings can be configured by players and stored in local storage
+- player cannot move to a cell if there's an opponent

 ## Done